thatsOven/papers-please-tasbot/README.md

 NOTE: For the bot to properly work:
 - The game language must be English;
 - The date format must be 1982-1-23;
-- The game must be windowed;
-- The window must be default resolution;
-- The window must not be too close to the sides of the screen (~30-40px at most);
+- The game must be fullscreen at 1920x1080 resolution;
-- If not running on Windows:
-    - Every run should be started from the main menu screen, with every part of the window clearly visible;
-    - The window cannot be moved from the position it was when the run was started.

-This bot is currently only tested for Papers Please v1.1.67-S. it will NOT work for the latest version of the game.
+- You must be running on a Windows operating system (non-Windows OSes compatibility is not yet implemented for this branch)